-- Three scenarios: - Domestic tax law of State E provides for tax credit to be granted to residents as well as PE of a non-resident: No need for application of ND provision - Domestic tax law of State E provides for tax credit to be granted to residents but not to PE of a non-resident: Application of ND provision and therefore credit granted to PE by State E - Tax Credit is allowed to residents only under DTAA entered by State E with 3rd State: Can benefit of Art.
+- Three scenarios: - Domestic tax law of State E provides for credit to be granted to residents as well as PE of a non-resident: No need for application of ND provision - Domestic tax law of State E provides for credit to be granted to residents but not to PE of a non-resident: Application of ND provision and therefore credit granted to PE by State E - Credit is allowed to residents only under DTAA entered by State E: Can benefit of Art.
 25 of E-S DTAA be applied to PE by virtue of ND provision under R-E DTAA?
-Only if such specific provision is contained under R-E DTAA to grant credit to PE of State S taxes for lower of taxes deducted as per R-S DTAA or creditable as per E-S DTAA.
+Only if such specific provision is contained under R-E DTAA to grant credit to PE of State S taxes for lower of taxes deducted as per R-S DTAA or E-S DTAA